toidiu/toidiu.github.io/content/blog/2024_08_22_rust_primitives.md

 However, notice how the usage (1) is more verbose now and require accessing the inner field `dist2.0`.
-[Deref](https://doc.rust-lang.org/std/ops/trait.Deref.html) offers automatic immutable deferencing so that its possible avoid access the inner data without the explicit access.
+[Deref](https://doc.rust-lang.org/std/ops/trait.Deref.html) offers automatic immutable dereferencing so that its possible avoid access the inner data without the explicit access.
 By implementing Deref we are able to simplify the usage to `&dist2` below.